AI Audio Fix for Embark

 Overview

-Imagine learning a new language—and going through the work to fixing a typo in the apps content, only to hear the audio still say the wrong word.
-This was a common issue in Embark, a language-learning app for Mormon missionaries learning to speak in over 60 languages.
+Imagine learning a new language and fixing a typo in the app’s content, only to hear the audio still say the wrong word.
+This was a common issue in Embark, a language-learning app for missionaries learning to speak in over 60 languages.

-To adress this problem I designed an AI-powered audio tool that automatically updates mismatched clips or lets users create a new one with a single tap.
-This reduced user complaints and improved audio accuracy.
+To address this problem, I designed an AI-powered audio tool that automatically updates mismatched clips or lets users create a new one with a single tap.
+This reduced complaints and improved audio accuracy.

 My impact